francis3400/francis3400.github.io/README.md

 Prequisites

-Code Editor(VS Studio Code) Web Browser 9Google Chrome recommended)
+Code Editor(VS Studio Code) Web Browser Google Chrome recommended)

 How to run the project do the following: